 Challenges in Process Standardization

 Despite several benefits of standardization, many organizations are not comfortable with the idea of conforming processes and procedures to only one way of doing things.
 Employees who are not used to following preset standards may find it difficult to adopt standardization.
-Many organizations regard standardization as boredom and loss of freedom and creativity.
+Many organizations regard standardization as boredom and a loss of freedom and creativity.

 Here are some of the common challenges of process standardization.

-Standardization kills creativity – a common concern in many organizations hesitant to adopt standardization is that a workplace that is standardized does not promote innovation and creativity.
+Standardization kills creativity – a common concern in many organizations hesitant to adopt standardization is that a standardized workplace does not promote innovation and creativity.
 The essential apprehension here is that standardization promotes a work culture that strips individual thinking and new ideas.
 It would not be right however to equate standardization with a lack of innovation.
 Standardization is only the elimination of alternatives and ambiguities that lead to inefficiencies and conflict.

 By eliminating conflicts within the teams, you can free employees from the needless waste of their time and energy so that they can focus on innovation in areas that matter.
-Process standardization is in fact conducive to innovation because it helps everyone do more and be more effective team members.
+Process standardization is conducive to innovation because it helps everyone do more and be more effective team members.
 When an employee discovers a way to improve a process, the organization can investigate and possibly adopt it as a new standard.